mnot/I-D/rfc5785bis/draft.md

 Resource Identifier (URI) schemes.

 In doing so, it obsoletes RFC 5785, and updates the URI schemes defined in RFC 7230 to reserve that space.
-It also updates RFC 7595 to add track URI schemes that support well-known URIs in their registry.
+It also updates RFC 7595 to track URI schemes that support well-known URIs in their registry.